Project

 It appears to me that the Windows varient is behaving the same as the C99 standard other than the fact it does not always terminate the given character string.

-#10 Updated by skyjake almost 15 years ago
+#10 Updated by skyjake over 15 years ago

 I disagree.
 The difference is that the Windows version will return -1 if truncation occurs.
 The C99 returns -1 only if an encoding error occurs (as in there's some weird characters in the parameters), and if truncation occurs, it returns the untruncated length of the output string (not -1).

-#11 Updated by danij almost 15 years ago
+#11 Updated by danij over 15 years ago

 Clearly I need another coffee.
 On re-reading the definitions again, yes I agree that the Windows varient is indeed behaving quite differently to the C99.